carbon-language/carbon-lang/clang/docs/LibASTImporter.rst

 The functions are merged in a way that prototypes are added to the redecl chain if they refer to the same type, but we can have only one definition.
 The first two declarations are from ``bar.ast``, the third is from ``main.ast``.

-Now, Let's create an object file from the merged AST:
+Now, let's create an object file from the merged AST:

 .. code-block:: bash